Projections of Orbital Measures and Quantum Marginal Problems: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the three anonymous reviewers for their helpful feedback.
+CM would like to thank Jean-Bernard Zuber and Patrick McSwiggen for productive discussions.
 The work of BC was supported by JSPS KAKENHI 17K18734 and 17H04823, as well as by Japan--France Integrated Action Program (SAKURA), grant number JPJSBP120203202.
 The work of CM was supported by the National Science Foundation under grant number DMS 2103170, and by JST CREST program JPMJCR18T6.